What is a Pharm.D.?

 Must I complete all required prerequisite courses before I apply?

-No, but you must complete all math and science prerequisites before you can enroll at the UNC Eshelman School of Pharmacy.
-All math and science courses and general education courses should be complete by the spring semester before enrolling (in other words, not in summer school).
+No. However, you must complete all math and science prerequisites before enrolling at the UNC Eshelman School of Pharmacy.
+All math and science courses and general education courses should be complete by the spring semester before enrolling.

-If I take courses after submitting my application, how will the UNC Eshelman School of Pharmacy know it?
+If I take courses after submitting my application, how will the UNC Eshelman School of Pharmacy know?

 If I already have a baccalaureate degree, do I need to fulfill the general-education prerequisites?